|

 Advent calendar, candles, and wreaths

-Participate in canned food drives.
-Make a small contribution to charities.
+Participate in canned food drives, angel trees, and other charitable events.
+Make a small contribution to local charities.

 #84 Church Ideas